 High percentages are good indicators of unregulated supplies in any case.
 True reguation results in lower percentage deviations, typically down in the single digits, and hopefully 5% or less.

-Taking the above example power supply further, if it were rated for 400 mA and you wanted to draw 100 mA from it, its actual voltage would probably be around 1⁄4 the loaded-to-unloaded voltage range, or a bit over 25 V.
+Taking the above example power supply further, if it were rated for 400 mA and you wanted to draw 100 mA from it, you would expect its output voltage to drop by ¼ of the loaded-to-unloaded voltage range to about 28 V.

 It is important to run such numbers, as it can cause problems with your power supply capacitors.
 If you had selected 25 V caps for your amp since you bought a “24 V” supply, you’d be at risk of blowing up your power supply capacitors.

 Furthermore, you should be very careful if attempting to take purposeful advantage of this aspect of unregulated power supplies.
 If you play around with the numbers further, you find that the voltage drops below 25 V at about ¾ of its rated load.
 You might therefore choose to gamble that using 25 V caps with such a supply would be okay if the load is over 300 mA.
 But beware: all it takes is for the load to drop below 300 mA for the supply voltage to rise above the rated voltage for those capacitors, risking damage to them.

 In this section, I am going to be more definitive than I technically have a right to be, for reasons given above.
 For the purposes of this site’s circuit designs, it is better to rule out a suitable candidate as a nasty old switcher than to mistakenly identify a switcher as a good candidate through false assumptions or bad guesses.
 (Testing, now, that’s different.)